phpmyadmin/phpmyadmin/doc/config.rst

     The "cookie" auth\_type uses AES algorithm to encrypt the password.
 If you are using the "cookie" auth\_type, enter here a random passphrase of your choice.
 It will be used internally by the AES algorithm: you won’t be prompted for this passphrase.

-There is no maximum length for this secret.
+    The secret should be 32 characters long.
+Using shorter will lead to weaker security of encrypted cookies, using longer will cause no harm.

     .. note::